-- (1) Objectives - (a) To identify and protect important ecosystems, wildlife habitats, and other natural areas and assets as part of the land development process. - (b) To enhance the beauty and enjoyment of the city and region by providing residents with access to natural areas. - (c) To conserve the biodiversity of all species to support climate resilience in the city and region. - (d) To consider the use of green infrastructure, as means to address climate change adaptation and mitigation, during the land development process.
+- (a) To identify and protect important ecosystems, wildlife habitats, and other natural areas and assets as part of the land development process. - (b) To enhance the beauty and enjoyment of the city and region by providing residents with access to natural areas. - (c) To conserve the biodiversity of all species to support climate resilience in the city and region. - (d) To consider the use of green infrastructure, as means to address climate change adaptation and mitigation, during the land development process.

-- (a) The long-term conservation and protection of natural features is a responsibility of local residents, property owners, government agencies, non-profit organizations, and the private sector. - (b) The City will maintain a current inventory of remaining natural areas and significant natural assets within the city and, where possible, the region, in coordination with the relevant regional partners. - (c) The conservation or mitigation for loss of important natural areas or features will be considered in the review of Sector Plans, Concept Plans, subdivision applications, and other significant development proposals. - (d) As part of Sector Plan and Concept Plan design, subdivision, or other significant development processes, a general screening will be undertaken for important natural areas, assets, and features.
-If deemed appropriate, more detailed analysis of natural areas or features will be undertaken by a qualified consultant, acceptable to both the City and the developer(s), with all costs borne by the affected developer(s). - (e) In advance of a Concept Plan, subdivision plan, or development permit for a permanent use being approved for an area, any application to excavate, strip, grade, or remove vegetation from the land will require a development permit issued under the Zoning Bylaw.
-The Development Officer will issue a development permit when satisfied that the excavation, stripping, grading, or removal of vegetation is necessary for the interim use, development, or maintenance of the subject land, considering the need to conserve important natural areas and vegetation, the maintenance of effective drainage patterns, and the health and safety of persons in the area. - (f) Natural areas of significant ecological value should be placed in municipal ownership and appropriate legal protections considered - (g) Important natural areas, features, and systems should be integrated into new development areas and form part of an interconnected green infrastructure, park, and open space system, including the retention of natural corridors and natural ponding areas.
+- (a) The long-term conservation and protection of natural features is a responsibility of local residents, property owners, government agencies, non-profit organizations, and the private sector. - (b) The City will maintain a current inventory of remaining natural areas and significant natural assets within the city and, where possible, the region, in coordination with the relevant regional partners. - (c) The conservation or mitigation for loss of important natural areas or features will be considered in the review of Sector Plans, Concept Plans, subdivision applications, and other significant development proposals. - (e) As part of Sector Plan and Concept Plan design, subdivision, or other significant development processes, a general screening will be undertaken for important natural areas, assets, and features.
+If deemed appropriate, more detailed analysis of natural areas or features will be undertaken by a qualified consultant, acceptable to both the City and the developer(s), with all costs borne by the affected developer(s). - (f) In advance of a Concept Plan, subdivision plan, or development permit for a permanent use being approved for an area, any application to excavate, strip, grade, or remove vegetation from the land will require a development permit issued under the Zoning Bylaw.

+Saskatoon is a thriving prairie city built along the South Saskatchewan River.
+The city is home to a vast urban forest, kilometres of riverbank trails, and an abundance of wildlife.
+It boasts over 120 hectares of riverbank parklands and is surrounded by streams, wetlands, and a thriving agricultural sector.
+The Development Officer will issue a development permit when satisfied that the excavation, stripping, grading, or removal of vegetation is necessary for the interim use, development, or maintenance of the subject land, considering the need to conserve important natural areas and vegetation, the maintenance of effective drainage patterns, and the health and safety of persons in the area.

+- (g) Natural areas of significant ecological value should be placed in municipal ownership and appropriate legal protection will be considered. - (h) Important natural areas, features, and systems should be integrated into new development areas and form part of an interconnected green infrastructure, park, and open space system, including the retention of natural corridors and natural ponding areas.